Youth Day at the Cotsen

 Maritime Archaeology: Underwater Excavations in the Hawaiian Islands

-Recently the Teen Friends of Archaeology hosted a completely free talk at the Fowler Museum, on Saturday, May 20th, 2023.
+On Saturday, May 20th, 2023, the Teen Friends of Archaeology hosted a completely free talk at the Fowler Museum.
 The talk was presented by Dr. Dunnavant, one of the most important maritime archaeologists working today.

 Thank you to all the members who joined us on May 20th.
 We look forward to seeing you again at the next event!